Mayors Rejected Bribe Attempts By Fired Bergen Sheriff's Department Head, Report Says

 Bayati, who was once a top aide to former Assembly Minority Leader Paul DiGaetano, had worked as the director of finance and technology at the Bergen County Sheriff’s Office before then-Sheriff Michael Saudino fired him.

-He then leaked a conversation a secretly-recorded conversation in which Saudino made racist and homophobic remarks about state officials, various sources at the time told Daily Voice.
+He then leaked a secretly-recorded conversation in which Saudino made racist and homophobic remarks about state officials, various sources at the time told Daily Voice.

 The recording led to pressure from public officials that forced Saudino to resign.